Figma IPO Countdown: It’s Time to Go Public

 Figma’s availability is limited due to the recent abandonment of the Adobe acquisition.
 The new status quo may open new opportunities in the coming year.

-Retail investors can own a similar company, Canva, via the Fundrise Innovation Fund.
 The minimum to invest is $10, and all U.S.-based investors 18+ are welcome.
-But we have yet to see Figma availability on pre-IPO platforms.
+But we have yet to see Figma availability in pre-IPO venture capital funds available to non-accredited investors.

 Read more: Top SaaS Startups

 Craig Stephens is a former IT professional who left his 19-year consulting career at the IRS to be a full-time finance writer.
-A DIY investor since 1995, he started Access IPOs in 2016 to provide a resource for ordinary investors pursuing access to IPOs.
+He started Access IPOs in 2016 to provide a resource for ordinary investors pursuing investment access to IPOs and pre-IPO startups.
 Craig studied Finance at Michigan State University and lives in Northern Virginia with his wife and three children.
 Learn more about Craig.